 ‘Newsjacking’, the term coined by online marketing specialist David Meerman Scott to describe the act of injecting brand ideas into a news story, is nothing new to McTaggart and his team, who actively seek out stories in which they might intervene.

-For example, when actress Kate Winslet reportedly saved Sir Richard Branson’s mother from a fire on the Virgin tycoon’s private island in 2011, the Fire Brigade quickly produced a campaign offering her firefighting training.
-The campaign aimed to show firefighting as a viable career for women and to remind people of the correct procedures in the event of a fire.
+For example, when actress Kate Winslet reportedly saved Sir Richard Branson’s mother from a fire on the Virgin tycoon’s private island in 2011, the Fire Brigade quickly produced a campaign offering her firefighting training, which was also aimed at demonstrating that firefighting was a viable career for women and to remind people of the correct procedures in the event of a fire.

 George Butler, senior digital consultant at agency Radley Yeldar, agrees.
 ‘You’ve got to ask yourself How does [the content] meet our corporate goals, what value is it going to bring?
 Is it going to develop a relationship with the people important to us?

 ‘If it doesn’t fit with your core story, then it seems irrelevant and like a disruption.’

 Indeed, whereas most consumer-facing companies have many examples of newsjacking on their social media sites, B2B companies, whose audiences are more serious and specialist, do not.

 However, that is not to say they ignore trends completely.
 Lockheed Martin, one of the few B2B companies that does tweet about trends, used Back to the Future Day (which commemorated Marty McFly’s trip to 2015 in the film of the same name) to show off its technology expertise, in a blog post examining what the film correctly predicted about the future.
 This follows one of Butler’s key rules regarding digital output: communications should emphasise your company’s thought leadership.